 Once connected to the 911 dispatcher, she asked me many straight forward questions.
 She confirmed my address, she confirmed my situation and then…it was time to act.
 The dispatcher began asking me questions and giving me direction on what to do for the baby.
 It was obvious that the child’s mother was in no position to assist her daughter, so I reluctantly stepped in.
 I took the child in my arms, placed her on the floor of my home and began to assess her as the dispatcher instructed me.
 I can’t recall everything that happened from that point on until the police and fire department arrived, but I can say that the little girl Emily survived and is doing well.

-What is Computer-Aided Dispatch (CAD) and Why May Your Life Depend on It?
+What is Computer-Aided Dispatch (CAD) in Law Enforcement and Public Safety and Why May Your Life Depend on It?

 If you are an Architect or Engineer, you would automatically refer to CAD as Computer-Aided Drafting.
 That is correct, but it also describes Computer-Aided Dispatch (CAD) which is what we are going to be talking about in this article.

-The Precursor to the CAD System and Police Dispatch Software
+The Precursor to the Law Enforcement and Public Safety CAD Software

 As the 911 system developed over the years, efforts were made to assist dispatchers with certain procedures to manage emergencies until “hands-on” assistance arrived at the scene.
 In the mid-1970s, the development of the “Enhanced 911 System” aided emergency personnel in locating scenes as the caller’s address was identified.
 As technology has advanced, dispatch software now includes the ability to locate dropped cell phone calls, and even shows the GPS coordinates of a call.

 In years past, emergency dispatchers relied on the “index card” or “cookbook” type response protocols.
 If a caller had a certain type of complaint, injury or illness, the dispatcher would be directed by certain protocols or written directions to proceed.
-The Police CAD system allows dispatchers to reduce response times by utilizing a streamlined and more efficient system.
-The CAD system allows dispatchers to send messages to officers and EMS personnel’s mobile data terminals (MDT’s) when they do not want to broadcast over the radio.
+The public safety CAD software allows dispatchers to reduce response times by utilizing a streamlined and more efficient system.
+The public safety CAD software allows dispatchers to send messages to officers and EMS personnel’s mobile data terminals (MDT’s) when they do not want to broadcast over the radio.
 Dispatchers can easily view the status of all units that are dispatched to an incident.
 Computer-Aided Dispatching comes with dispatching software and public safety software that provides tools and displays so dispatchers can handle calls quickly and professionally.

 Dispatching for Law Enforcement and Fire/EMS are two different animals and it takes a very savvy dispatcher to be able to do both.
 Fortunately, with the advent of Computer-Aided Dispatching, the lives of dispatchers have become less stressful and the service that they provide has become much more effective.
 Saving lives is what it’s all about.

-By integrating CAD with an agency’s records management system (RMS) and mobile technology, first responders are better equipped to perform their life-saving duties.
+Through CAD integration with an agency’s records management system (RMS) and mobile technology, first responders are better equipped to perform their life-saving duties.
 The training and experience of professional 911 dispatchers, law enforcement officers, firefighters, and EMS personnel are naturally complemented by tools designed specifically for them.
 Computer aided dispatching software is precisely such a tool.
-The examples below represent common calls for service in three public safety disciplines and how CAD assists in life-saving measures.
+The examples below represent common calls for service in three public safety disciplines and how Public Safety CAD software assists in life-saving measures.

 One of the most emotionally difficult calls for service involves an elderly person, living alone, in need of help.
 The all too common “fall call,” occurs when someone, usually a senior citizen, falls in their own home and is unable to summon assistance.
 Often, reaching a telephone can take hours and sometimes days.
 Other times, a cell phone or panic button may have been in reach or a neighbor might have heard the calls for help.